Contents

 During the 19th century, numerous Japanese artists depicted dwarf potted trees in woodblock prints.
 The famous Utagawa Toyokuni III, also known as Kunisada, did for instance include hachi no ki in roughly four dozen prints, and the artist Yoshishige depicted each of the 53 classic stations of the Tōkaidō road as miniature landscapes.

-The name bonsaibonsai tree outdoors
+The name bonsai

 In the early 1800s, a group of Chinese art scholars gathered in Itami near Osaka to discuss recent styles in the art of miniature trees.
 Instead of using the old terms, such as hachi ue, the scholars renamed them bonsai – a Japanese word derived from the Chinese term penzai.
 Penzai, also known as penjing, is the ancient Chinese art of depicting artistically formed trees, other plants, and landscapes in miniature.